Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Verdict: Princeton Review Or Kaplan For MCAT Prep?

-Course Options & Price: Both companies have extremely similar prep packages, with each offering self-paced, live online, in-person and intensive bootcamp courses.
+Course Options & Pricing: Both companies have extremely similar prep packages, with each offering self-paced, live online, in-person and intensive bootcamp courses.
 While Princeton Review may be a bit more expensive on average, we also like their unique score guarantees.
+Plus, Princeton is pretty aggressive with sales and discounts.
+Edge: Princeton Review.